📚 EnrollAI Exam Glossary

 Mechanics

-Mechanics is the branch of physics studying motion, forces, and energy of macroscopic objects following Newton's laws of motion.
-It encompasses both statics (equilibrium) and dynamics, with applications in understanding everyday phenomena from falling objects to planetary orbits.
+Mechanics is the branch of physics studying motion, forces, and energy of macroscopic objects following Newton's three laws of motion and conservation principles.
+It encompasses statics, dynamics, and includes applications of work-energy theorem, momentum conservation, and rotational motion relevant to NEET and JEE syllabi.

 Merit List

-Merit list is an official document published by the conducting authority ranking all qualified candidates based on their score and percentile.
-It forms the basis for seat allocation during counseling; candidates are called for admission in merit list order.
+Merit List is an official document published by conducting authorities ranking all qualified candidates based on their scores and performance.
+It determines the order in which candidates are called for counseling and seat allocation in colleges.

 Mock Test